 He clearly listened to my texts when I said my favourite food was pizza, and favourite place was either the beach or the zoo, since our next stop was the beach.
 Time is flying by and I don’t feel a single second of it as I learn about his life over the past thirteen years.
 He tells me all about his achievements, his travels, his family, and I tell him all about mine too.
 I’m completely open about my messy home life, about the haunts of my past and about my anxieties, all things that I normally keep too close to my chest.
 We talk about the people we both know from when we were younger and I learn all about their lives too.

 He asks if I smoke, or drink, or do drugs.
-I tell him I’ve smoked since I was 14 and drank since about the same, but now my drinking tends to be limited to a mad night out.
-The smoking has gotten worse recently though.
+I tell him I smoke, but now my drinking tends to be limited to a mad night out.
 I only ever used to smoke when I was stressed, but once my ex started to buy me the cigarettes we would end up going through a half a dozen packets a week at least.
 And finally I tell him about my one crazy night on ecstasy which put me off drugs for life.
 He tells me that he drinks but he’s never smoked or done drugs, and he never will.
 He makes it abundantly clear that he doesn’t like smoking or tattoos, especially on a girl.
 That doesn’t change the look he gives me though whenever he looks over.